MDixey17/MDixey17/README.md

 Outside of work, I’m building projects at the intersection of **sports, technology, and data visualization**.

+For a full list of my experiences and projects, please check out my [Portfolio Website!](https://mdixey17.github.io/matt-dixey/#/)

 ---

 ## 📱 Featured Project